apostrophecms/sanitize-html/README.md

     // URL schemes we permit
     allowedSchemes: [ 'http', 'https', 'ftp', 'mailto' ]

+"What if I want to allow all tags or all attributes?"

+Simple! instead of leaving `allowedTags` or `allowedAttributes` out of the options, set either one or both to `false`:

+    allowedTags: false,
+    allowedAttributes: false

 ### Transformations

 What if you want to add or change an attribute?
 What if you want to transform one tag to another?
 No problem, it's simple!